precice/aste/docs/README.md

     </participant>
 ```

-After the simulation finished, the directory `exported-meshes` contains now all the necessary information in order to use ASTE in our coupled simulation.
+Once the simulation is done, the directory `exported-meshes` contains all necessary coupling data in order to use ASTE for the coupled simulation.
 We create a new directory in the `perpendicular-flap` directory called `fluid-aste` and move the `exported-meshes` into the new directory in order to run ASTE from a separate directory.
-Since ASTE supports only `explicit` coupling schemes, we switch from an `implicit` coupling scheme to an `explicit` coupling scheme in the preCICE configuration file as follows:
+Since ASTE supports only `explicit` coupling schemes, we switch from an `implicit` coupling scheme to an `explicit` coupling scheme in the preCICE configuration file:

 ```xml
 <coupling-scheme:parallel-explicit>